Chapter 30 – Montgomery GI Bill

 Maximum benefits are earned if you served an aggregate of 36 months or more on active duty service or after 30 days of continuous service if you were discharged for a service connected disability after September 10, 2001.
 If you served between 90 days and 36 months of aggregate active duty service, you will be eligible for a percentage of the maximum benefits.

-*Note: The housing allowance and books and supplies stipend are not payable if you are on active duty, enrolled as a half-time student or less and enrolled in distance learning.
+*Note: The housing allowance and books and supplies stipend are not payable if you are on active duty or enrolled as a half-time student or less.

 Choosing Your GI Bill Benefits

-If you meet the eligibility requirements for the Post-9/11 GI Bill, as well as other GI Bills, such as the Montgomery GI Bill, you will be required to choose which benefit you wish to receive.
+If you meet the eligibility requirements for the Post-9/11 GI Bill, as well as other benefit types, such as the Montgomery GI Bill, you will be required to choose which benefit you wish to receive.
 For some individuals, your choice may be irrevocable.
 The Post-9/11 GI Bill may provide a better benefits package in terms of eligibility criteria, period of eligibility and financial value in comparison to existing educational benefit programs that remain in effect.
 However, the best program for you, if you are eligible for multiple educational benefit programs, will depend on your individual circumstance.
-Please review the eligibility requirements that apply for specific benefits and compare these benefits to those offered under other GI Bills for more information.
+Visit the U.S. Department of Veterans Affairs website to view the eligibility requirements that apply for specific benefits and compare these benefits to those offered under other GI Bills.

 Chapter 35 – Survivors and Dependents Educational Assistance